List of journalists killed during the Russo-Ukrainian war: Oleg Yakunin

 On 25 March, the Ukrainian Institute of Mass Information reported the death in battle on 18 March of Oleg Yakunin, founder and editor-in-chief of several Ukrainian news sites, based on a Facebook post from his wife.

 Yury Oleynik

 On 26 March 2022, Channel 24 reported that one of its camera operators, Yury Oleynik, was killed on 23 March fighting in Luhansk.

 Oleksandr Makhov

 Oleksandr Makhov from Luhansk worked last for Telekanal Dom and prior at Ukraine, as well Channel 24.
 Makhov was war correspondent from the Donbas war in 2014 and reported as first Ukrainian from the Vernadsky Research Base in the Antarctica.
-He went in late February 2022 with beginning of the Russian invasion of Ukraine, as serviceman to the Armed Forces of Ukraine and died 4 May 2022 in combat in Izium.
-Makhov became famous, after proposing to his girlfriend from the front in Odessa and the video went viral, some Newspapers and news channel (include Euronews) reported about the marriage proposal.
+He went in late February 2022 with beginning of the Russian invasion of Ukraine, as serviceman to the Armed Forces of Ukraine and died on 4 May 2022 in combat in Izium.
+Makhov became famous, after proposing to his girlfriend from the front in Odesa and the video went viral, some Newspapers and news channel (include Euronews) reported about the marriage proposal.

+Vitaly Derekh

+On 24 February 2022, Vitaly Derekh joined the military again during Russia's invasion of Ukraine.
+He took part in the combat in March in the Luhansk Oblast operation as well as in the area around Kyiv.
+He oversaw the destruction of several Russian tanks and other vehicles while leading an anti-tank division.
+At the age of 34, he was killed in combat on 28 May during the Battle of Bakhmut by an air strike near Popasna.